Yascha Mounk

-Yascha Benjamin Mounk (born 10 June 1982) is a German-American political scientist and author.
+Yascha Benjamin Mounk (born 10 June 1982) is a German and American political scientist, academic, and author.
 He is Associate Professor of the Practice of International Affairs at the School of Advanced International Studies at Johns Hopkins University in Washington, D.C.
 In July 2020, he founded Persuasion, an online magazine devoted to defending the values of free societies.

-As a freelance journalist, Mounk has written for The New York Times, The Wall Street Journal, Foreign Affairs, Slate, and the German weekly newspaper Die Zeit.
+As a freelance journalist, Mounk has written for The New York Times, The Wall Street Journal, Foreign Affairs, Slate, The Free Press, and the German weekly newspaper Die Zeit.

 Biography

 Early life

 Mounk was born and raised in Munich.
-His mother was Jewish and a socialist, and she left Poland in 1969 after the purge of Jews from positions in the Communist apparatus.
+His mother was Jewish and a socialist, and she left Poland in 1969 after the purge of Jews from positions in the communist apparatus.
 Much of his mother's side of the family had been killed in the Holocaust.
 He has said that he felt like a stranger in Germany, and though German is his native language, he never felt accepted as a "true German" by his peers.

-Mounk read history at Trinity College, Cambridge, and received a Bachelor of Arts degree in 2003.
-He then received a PhD from Harvard University in the US, with the dissertation The Age of Responsibility: On the Role of Choice, Luck, and Personal Responsibility in Contemporary Politics and Philosophy.
+Mounk studied at Trinity College, Cambridge, and earned a Bachelor of Arts degree in 2003.
+He then earned a PhD from Harvard University in the US, with the dissertation The Age of Responsibility: On the Role of Choice, Luck, and Personal Responsibility in Contemporary Politics and Philosophy.
 He remained in the US as a lecturer on government, and he was named a senior fellow in the Political Reform Program at the think tank New America.
 Mounk became an American citizen in 2017.

 Career

 He was executive director of the Renewing the Centre team at the Tony Blair Institute for Global Change.
-As a freelance journalist, he has written for The New York Times, The Wall Street Journal, Foreign Affairs, The Atlantic, Slate, and Die Zeit.
+As a freelance journalist, he has written for The New York Times, The Wall Street Journal, Foreign Affairs, The Atlantic, The Free Press, Slate, and Die Zeit.

 He runs a podcast called The Good Fight.

-In July 2020, he founded Persuasion, an online magazine.
-On 5 February 2024, The Atlantic cut ties with Mounk after he was accused of rape by writer Celeste Marcus, but did not file charges.
+In July 2020, he founded Persuasion, a non-profit online magazine and community.

+On 5 February 2024, The Atlantic cut ties with Mounk due to allegations posted on Twitter by a woman named Celeste Marcus.

 In September 2024, Mounk took up a role as visiting professor at Sciences-Po Paris, before returning to Johns Hopkins in 2025.